Our donated 1975 Ironhead Sportster is currently on a truck on its way to Florida to the residence of Jared Weems.

 What is Happening?

-In 2022, Five Dirty Bikers will be teaming with award-winning bike builder Jared Weems of Weems Motor Co. and Youtube giant Blockhead to build out a Harley-Davidson Sportster to raise money for the autism community.
+In 2022, Five Dirty Bikers will be working with a host of sponsors, as well as award-winning bike builder Jared Weems of Weems Motor Co. and Youtube giant Blockhead, to build out a Harley-Davidson Sportster to raise money for the autism community.

 One in forty-four children in the United States are given an autism diagnosis, a 241% increase since the year 2000.
 There is no clear answer as to what causes autism, but we do know that it is a life-long disorder with no cure.
 Autism can create many challenges for individuals as well as their families.
 Finding services and treatment can be difficult for many making quality of life difficult for those on the spectrum.
 That's where we come in.